YH-Shen/Study-Notes/frontend.md

 #### What is Single Page Application (SPA)?

 An SPA dynamically rewrites necessary parts of the page according to user interactions.
 The server does not re-render the entire page with each click and sends it to the browser.
 The SPA only sends necessary information and the browser re-renders that part.
 This client-side method makes loading much faster and reduces the amount of information the server has to send.
 Makes server requests and responses much cost-effective.

+#### What is Virtual DOM?

+Virtual DOM is a lightweight JavaScript abstract representation of the real DOM.
+It is kept in memory and in sync with the real DOM.
+It is easier to find the changes and find the most effective way to update the real DOM.

 ## HTTP